US relief checks begin arriving as economic damage piles up

 Trump has been anxious to see the stay-at-home orders and business shutdowns lifted in the U.S. But those aspirations continue to meet stiff resistance on the state and local levels.

-A day after New York City added nearly 4,000 deaths to its toll, in part by counting people who were believed to have the virus but were never tested before they died, liberal Democratic Mayor Bill de Blasio told Fox News that he intends to move cautiously.
+New York Mayor Bill de Blasio, a liberal Democrat, told Fox News he intends to move cautiously.

-“In this case, I’ll call myself a conservative,” said de Blasio, whose city’s death toll now tops 10,000.
+“In this case, I’ll call myself a conservative,” said de Blasio, whose city’s death toll could be as high as 12,500.
 “Look, I want to see people back to work as much as anyone.
 I feel it urgently.
 But we’ve got to secure the health and safety first of all New Yorkers and, obviously, all Americans. … We get one chance to get it right.”

-The European Union echoed such concerns even as it published a 16-page road map plotting a united course out of the crisis for the 27 nations.
-The EU warned that “any level of gradual relaxation of the confinement will unavoidably lead to a corresponding increase in new cases.”

 Foreign leaders, meanwhile, rushed to the defense of the World Health Organization after Trump vowed to cut off payments to the U.N. agency for not sounding the alarm over the virus sooner.

-EU foreign policy chief Josep Borrell said the WHO is now “needed more than ever” to combat the outbreak.

-“Only by joining forces can we overcome this crisis that knows no borders,” he said.
+European Union foreign policy chief Josep Borrell said the WHO is needed now more than ever: “Only by joining forces can we overcome this crisis that knows no borders.”